Getting Started with REST

 }

-The access_token attribute is the token you can use for further requests as part of the Authorization Header.
-It acts as a temporary credential that grants you access to the application.
+attribute is the token you can use for further requests as part of the Authorization

-Retrieve Entity List
+Retrieving Entity List

-With the access token you can use the generic REST API endpoints to load a list of users (replace <access_token> with the value obtained on the previous step).
-In this case, we will fetch all the users that are present in the application through the Entities API:
+with the value obtained on the previous step).
+In this example, we will fetch all the users that are present in the application through the Entities API:

 curl -X GET http://localhost:8080/rest/entities/User \